Battle of Cassel (1328)

 On 23 August 1328, the Battle of Cassel took place near the city of Cassel, 30 km south of Dunkirk in present-day France.
 Philip VI (King of France from 1328 to 1350) fought Nicolaas Zannekin, a wealthy farmer from Lampernisse.
 Zannekin was the leader of a band of Flemish rebels.
 The fighting erupted over taxation and punitive edicts of the French over the Flemish.
 The battle was won decisively by the French.
 Zannekin and about 3,200 Flemish rebels were killed in the battle.

 Beginnings

 The Count of Flanders, Louis I, was collecting taxes for Charles IV of France.
-Residents of the bailiwicks of Veurne, St. Winoksbergen, Belle, Kassel, Poperinge and Bourbourg united and refused to pay.
+Residents of the bailiwicks of Veurne, Bergues, Bailleul, Cassel, Poperinge and Bourbourg united and refused to pay.
 The Count threatened reprisals and the people rioted, under the leadership of Nicolaas Zannekin.
 In 1325, Zannekin captured Nieuwpoort, Veurne and Ypres.
 He also captured Kortrijk and the Count of Flanders himself.
-Later attempts to capture Ghent and Oudenaarde failed.
+Later attempts to capture Gent and Oudenaarde failed.
 In February 1326, Charles IV intervened and Louis I was released and the "Peace of Arques" was agreed.